ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 ## 4. Choose configuration options for my tool 🐍

 I provide a configuration tool, in the form of a `config.json` file.
-It's a json file.
-Modify it, but do not invalidate it.
+It's a json file; modify it, but do not invalidate it.

 * Do you want your Webwork assignments embedded into the Canvas pages?
-It saves a load of a page, but costs a bunch of page real estate.
+It saves the students a load of a page, but costs a bunch of page real estate.
 Students may escape out of the embedded environment, but you have to teach them how to do it.
 By default, my tool will NOT embed the assignments, but attempt to load in a new page.
     * In `config.json,` change `"embed_webwork_in_canvas_page":false` to  `"embed_webwork_in_canvas_page":true`

 * Want to select between multiple name maps?
 Switch `"name_map"` in `config.json`.

-There are more, but I'll have you set the last important one after you do some other setup.
+There are more settings in this file, but I'll have you set the last important one after you do some other setup.
 Let's move to a readiness check.

 ----------------